emmamack/sandscape/README.md

 # sandscape

-An interactive sand plotter by Jules Brettle and Emma Mack
+An interactive sand plotter by Jules Brettle and Emma Mack.